Connect to Snowflake

 2. [optional] Enter additional destinations as needed, depending on how you want to partition the data that Sigma writes back to your data warehouse.
 For example, you might create separate destinations for different teams and set up your team and schema permissions to ensure that each team has access to their designated destinations.

-3. In the Input table edit log destination field, provide an additional DATABASE.SCHEMA destination specifically to log all edits made to input tables on this connection.
+3. [optional] In the Input table edit log destination field, provide an additional DATABASE.SCHEMA destination specifically to log all edits made to input tables on this connection.
 This DATABASE.SCHEMA should be used only for this purpose.
 Only your service account should have access to write to this schema.
+If you leave this field blank, input tables cannot be created on this connection.

 4. [optional] In the Materialization warehouse field, enter a separate warehouse to run queries that perform materialization.
 If you don't specify a materialization warehouse, Sigma uses the primary warehouse for this connection.